pratham-pai/Entity-Conversion-and-Cryptography/README.md

 ## Conclusion

-- The "Entity Conversion and Cryptography" project offers an extensive range of conversion functionalities, making it a versatile tool for various purposes.
+- The "Entity Manipulation and Cryptography" project offers an extensive range of conversion functionalities, making it a versatile tool for various purposes.
 Users can effortlessly convert text to different representations such as Morse code and Braille, perform cryptographic operations like encryption and decryption using popular algorithms, and convert units across diverse categories.

 - Furthermore, the project provides comprehensive file format conversion capabilities, allowing users to convert images, audio files, videos, documents, and archives to different formats.
 This feature enhances file compatibility and ensures seamless data interchange across different platforms and applications.